Explore This Page

-ECDL Testing is held every Friday in Training Room 2 of the Computer Centre, 4th Floor Kane Building.
+ECDL Testing is held every Friday, during term time in Training Room 2 of the Computer Centre, 4th Floor Kane Building.
 There is 45 minutes allocated on the testing system for an exam.

 Check here for availability in the coming weeks.

 Email firstname.lastname@example.org with your name, student/staff number, date, time and module being sat.

 All exams must be pre-booked by the Wednesday afternoon of that testing week.
 Candidates cannot book for exams unless they have registered for exams first.